 1. Ocean City

-Ocean City is a top Jersey Shore beach for families who want fun without the fuss.
+Ocean City is a top beach in Jersey Shore with kids to visit; perfect for anyone who wants fun without the fuss.
 Known as a “dry town,” you won’t find any alcohol here, which naturally makes the boardwalk more laid-back and child-friendly.
 Its amusement parks, arcades, and old-fashioned sweet shops give it a nostalgic charm that appeals to kids and parents.

 Every Thursday in July and August is Family Night, where performers stroll the boardwalk handing out treats and entertaining crowds with magic tricks, music, and face painting.
 Of course, its beaches are also stellar.
 Visitors and residents both think Ocean City is home to the best beaches in the Northeast.